-Shoal’s growing engineering and business capabilities achieved major recognition in 2009 when an Australian, Canadian and US consortium of companies and research institutions led by Shoal (then known as Aerospace Concepts), was awarded a $2.1M grant under the Australian Space Research Program.
-This grant has part-funded the Antarctic Broadband program, which aims to establish a high-quality communications service for the international research community in Antarctica.
-Using small-satellite technology customised for the needs of users in the Antarctic region, the program will provide the hardest-to-reach continent with dedicated links to the rest of the world.
+Shoal has been growing engineering and business capabilities for some time.
+We achieved major recognition in 2009 when an Australian, Canadian and US consortium of companies and research institutions, led by Shoal (then known as Aerospace Concepts), was awarded a $2.1M grant under the Australian Space Research Program.
+This grant part-funded the Antarctic Broadband program, which aimed to establish a high-quality communications service for the international research community in Antarctica.
+Using small-satellite technology customised for the needs of users in the Antarctic region, the program aimed to provide the hardest-to-reach continent with dedicated links to the rest of the world.
 This work resulted in:

-Antarctic Broadband has been the subject of considerable media coverage, including being featured on ABC TV’s Catalyst science program in early 2012, and was awarded an ‘Engineering Excellence Award’ by Engineers Australia in late 2011.
-Shoal continues to drive and support research in the satellite space, recently providing support to the SUSat – a QB50 nanosat project led by Dr Matthew Tetlow.
+Antarctic Broadband was the subject of considerable media coverage, including a feature on ABC TV’s Catalyst science program in early 2012.
+It was awarded an ‘Engineering Excellence Award’ by Engineers Australia in late 2011.
+Aligned with continued research and development in the field at the time, Shoal continued to support research, in the satellite space, to the SUSat – a QB50 nanosat project led by Dr Matthew Tetlow.